Julickobandito/task9/README.md

 # task9
 Julia Kozyuk

-This script is made for searching files in "folder".
-To make search you need to execute command
+This script is made for searching files by text in first command parameter.
+To make search you need to execute command:

- ./finder.sh "er"
+ ./finder.sh "ber"

-"er" is an example of filter for files that contain "er" in names of files.
+"ber" is an example of filter for files that contain "ber" in names of files.